What is brachytherapy for prostate cancer?

 Brachytherapy may cause some bowel problems for a few weeks after treatment.
 These are similar to the side effects caused by external radiotherapy.
 Sometimes they last for months.

 Brachytherapy on its own is less likely than external beam radiotherapy to affect the bowel and cause late bowel effects.
-If bowel problems do not improve or develop later on (late effects), contact your doctor straight away.
-Always tell them if you pass blood from the back passage.
+Late bowel effects are side effects that do not go away after cancer treatment or do not happen until months or years later.
+If bowel problems do not improve or develop later on, contact your doctor straight away.
+Always tell them if you notice any bleeding.

 Effects on the bladder

-If you already have difficulties passing urine, you will not usually have brachytherapy, as it may make bladder problems worse.
+These can be more of a problem after brachytherapy.
+If you already have difficulty passing urine, you will not usually have brachytherapy as it may make bladder problems worse.

 You may see some blood in your urine and semen for a few weeks after treatment.
-If bleeding gets worse or you have large clots, tell your doctor straightaway.
+If bleeding gets worse or you notice large blood clots, contact the hospital straight away.
 Drinking plenty of water helps flush your bladder and prevent blood clots.

 You may also: